Clean marketing data: the obvious edge in CRM performance

 Your CRM should be a source of truth

 The best CRMs are actively maintained.
 Competitors, vendors, and anyone who should never be contacted are clearly flagged.
-Warm and hot leads are identified so they get priority attention, and colder contacts aren’t clogging up outreach lists.

 Consistently clean up your contact lists

-Contacts change jobs.
-Emails go bad.
-If you’re not checking regularly, you’ll be sending messages that bounce, and every bounce chips away at your sender reputation.
+If you are not checking regularly, you will be sending messages that bounce, and every bounce chips away at your sender reputation.

 Lower trust means fewer emails make it to inboxes, even for your best prospects.